ahmnouira/Java_TPs/README.md

 # Java_TPs

-* This is Java Scripts from various resources.
+* This is Java programming Exercises from various resources.

 ### run the .java files